3 Days in Barcelona: The Ultimate, Kid Friendly Itinerary You’ll Love

 Day 3 in Barcelona

-From there we hopped on the train and then a bus to the Tibidabo Funicular and rode the mountain train to the top of Mount Tibidabo.
+From there we hopped on the train and then a bus to the Tibidabo Funicular which is a cable car up the side of the mountain, and rode the mountain train to the top of Mount Tibidabo

 If you’re like us and are a huge fan of the TV show Friends, then you know why we wanted to go to Mount Tibidabo!
 If you’re not a fan, this is still a great place to visit.